 Making mental wellness techniques a part of your daily life will go a long way to keeping you healthy and happy.
 They offer a healthy dose of prevention and relief in mind, body and spirit.

-Reminder: The information in this guide pertains to thoughts and feelings, not diagnosed mental health conditions.
+Reminder: The information in this guide and its linked pages pertain to thoughts and feelings, not diagnosed mental health conditions.
 If you have a diagnosed mental condition (or believe you might), do not experiment with these techniques or remedies without your doctor's approval.
 They may be contra-indicated for your condition or your medications at this time.

 When you practice emotional self-care, you acknowledge and feel your emotions.
 Identifying and labeling these feelings help you to figure out your mental patterns and what you need to do to care for yourself in mind, body, and spirit in response to them.